What do you know about sleep regressions? Are your sources clear as mud?

 Second, search for effective natural remedies that will help your child feel better and sleep deeper.
 My favorite tool for getting through sleep regressions is a powerful and therapeutic remedy: Dreamland swaddles and sleep sacks.

-The evenly distributed weight of Dreamland swaddles and sleep sacks triggers touch receptors from shoulder to toe, which releases serotonin, a feel-good hormone.
-They are proven to help children feel comfortable, relaxed and at peace while they sleep.
+The evenly distributed weight of Dreamland swaddles and sleep sacks triggers touch receptors from shoulder to toe, help children feel comfortable, relaxed and at peace while they sleep.
 Dreamland swaddles and sleep sacks can help children fall asleep easier and sleep deeper, too.
 This product brings parents and children relief when they need it the most.

 You can also keep your child calm by using baby-safe products with lavender, chamomile and citrus scents.